KatKlee/KatKlee/README.md

 ===
 <br>

-I’m currently learning javascript and react and like the backend too.
+I’m currently learning javascript and react.

 **Languages and Tools**